Greg Abbott: 2026 election

-Tenure as governor
+Tenure as governor (2015–present)

 Abbott was sworn in as governor of Texas on January 20, 2015, succeeding Rick Perry.
-He is the first governor of Texas and the third elected governor of a U.S. state to use a wheelchair, after Franklin D. Roosevelt of New York (1929–1932) and George Wallace of Alabama (1963–1967, 1971–1979; 1983–1987).
+He is the first governor of Texas and the third elected governor of a U.S. state to use a wheelchair, after Franklin D. Roosevelt of New York (1929–1932) and George Wallace of Alabama (1963–1967; 1971–1979; 1983–1987).

 Abbott held his first meeting as governor with a foreign prime minister when he met with the Irish Taoiseach Enda Kenny on March 15, 2015, to discuss trade and economic relations.

 During the 2015 legislative session, initiated by officials at the Texas Health and Human Services Commission, the Texas legislature placed a rider to cut $150 million from its budget by ending payments and coverage for various developmental therapies for children on Medicaid.
 A lawsuit was filed against the state on behalf of affected families and therapy providers, claiming the cut could cause irreparable damage to the affected children's development.
 The litigation obtained a temporary injunction order on September 25, 2015, barring THHSC from implementing therapy rate cuts.

-During Donald Trump's presidency, Abbott ardently supported Trump.
+During Donald Trump's first presidency, Abbott ardently supported Trump.
 The Trump administration appointed several former Abbott appointees to federal courts, which some media outlets attributed to Abbott's influence on the administration.
 In 2021, Trump endorsed Abbott for reelection, choosing him over several Republican primary rivals who also positioned themselves as pro-Trump.

 Abbott's book Broken But Unbowed (2016) recounted Abbott's personal story and views on politics.

 In October 2016, explosive packages were mailed to Abbott, President Obama, and the Commissioner of the Social Security Administration.
-Abbott's package did not explode when he opened it because “he did not open [the package] as intended”.
+Abbott's package did not explode when he opened it because "he did not open [the package] as intended".

 On June 6, 2017, Abbott called for a special legislative session in order to pass several of his legislative priorities, an agenda supported by Lieutenant Governor Dan Patrick.
 Abbott vetoed 50 bills in the regular 2017 session, the most in a session since 2007.

 Abbott appointed multiple judges to various judgeships, including several GOP-affiliated judges who had recently lost local judicial elections.

 After the regular 2021 session, The New York Times called Abbott and Patrick "the driving force behind one of the hardest right turns in recent state history".
 Other sources said Abbott and other state officials advanced strongly conservative policies.
+By his 2022 reelection campaign, Abbott more prominently emphasized "culture war" issues.
+He had been compared to Florida Governor Ron DeSantis in promoting conservative policies.

+According to a report by The Texas Tribune and ProPublica, Abbott centralized power under the governor's office during his tenure.